canonical/ubuntu-pro-client/docs/howtoguides/how_to_attach_with_config_file.rst

 How to attach with a configuration file
 ***************************************

-To attach with a configuration file, you must run ``pro attach`` with the ``--attach-config`` flag, passing the path of the configuration file you intend to use.
+To attach with a configuration file, you can run ``pro attach`` with the ``--attach-config`` flag, passing the path of the configuration file you intend to use.